Lbelus/CoderCloudEnv/README.md

 3. Manage your image and containers : https://www.freecodecamp.org/news/where-are-docker-images-stored-docker-container-paths-explained/#:~:text=The%20storage%20location%20of%20Docker%20images%20and%20containers&text=Ubuntu%3A%20%2Fvar%2Flib%2F,Windows%3A%20C%3A%5CProgramData%5CDockerDesktop

-4. Get quickly started with ruby on Docker on your remote server :
+4. Get quickly started with ruby using Docker on your remote server :

     ```bash